oshani-jayawardane/HTML_projects/README.md

 ## MongoDB
 ### Terminology Breakdown

 * You run **mongod** to start your server.
 * The MongoDB server listens for connections from clients on port 27017, and stores data in the /data/db directory when you use **mongod**.
 * MongoDB Atlas runs **mongod** for you, so you don’t need to run the server yourself.
 * **mongo** is the shell or the client.
 It’s a javascript interface that you can use to interact with the MongoDB server (**mongod**).
 * As of June 2020, it was superseded by the new Mongo Shell, **mongosh**
 * **mongosh** has improved syntax highlighting, command history and logging.
 * the shell, whichever you use, is just a way to communicate with your database cluster.
 * **mongo** is a proxy that sits between the client application (mongo/mongosh) and a sharded database cluster, that is multiple mongod replica sets.

+# Get this all into a pdf